utkarshneo/tech-doc/docs/grafana.md

 **Description:** The plugin will show the details of the Grafana project and Dashboard on Rearportal for Managing the Infrastructure for Grafana. **

-- Contributor List
+- Dashboard templating This is one Grafana feature that’s really useful.

-- Code Language Distribution
+- Provisioning

-- The root Readme
+- Annotation

-- Release List (optional)
+- Kiosk mode and playlists

 **Business Value:** The notion of surfacing relevant metadata in the single pane of glass is exemplied here.